Nebraska Septic Tank Regulations — Title 124 NDEE

 Storing chemicals in your Nebraska tank?

-Nebraska's OSSF rules don't cover chemical-storage tanks — those are specified at the manufacturer level.
-If you need a tank rated for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has the full system-of-construction specifications.
+Nebraska's OSSF rules don't apply to chemical-storage tanks.
+These are specified by the manufacturer.
+If you need a tank for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has all the construction details.

 Agricultural Tank Regulations — Nebraska Title 198 Secondary Containment